WAEC launches interactive platform for candidates - Nigeria Today

 “The platform will also provide an auto creation of unique email address for candidates for all interactions with WAEC.

-“It will also afford the candidates the opportunity to acquaint themselves with current technological tools that will be useful for them in the future.

-“It would also be used to publicise Nigeria Examinations Council (NEC) decision on results among other benefits.”

-The post WAEC launches interactive platform for candidates appeared first on The Nation Nigeria.
+The post WAEC launches interactive platform for candidates appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG